-Each of the bulleted items allows you to solicit a smattering of remarks from your audience, as time permits.
+Each of the bulleted items on the slide allows you to solicit a smattering of remarks from your audience, as time permits.
 The interaction you have with the audience-or more precisely, their participation in the interaction-activates their knowledge base and attention, and allows other participants to absorb that knowledge and interest.